-Bill No. 171 aims to enhance the security and preservation of the State Capitol Building in Oklahoma by mandating the Department of Public Safety to develop and maintain a security plan for the Capitol and its grounds, with updates required every three years.
-The bill modifies existing laws related to the State Capitol Preservation Commission, including the establishment of a new position, the Capitol Liaison, who will oversee proposals for enhancements and report on activities related to the Capitol Improvement Authority.
-It also authorizes the Oklahoma Capitol Improvement Authority to issue obligations for acquiring real property and funding repairs to the Capitol, with a total limit of $120 million, while repealing previous sections related to the State Capitol Repair Expenditure Oversight Committee to streamline oversight.
+Bill No. 171, introduced by Senators Kirt and Stanley and Representative Hilbert, aims to enhance the security and preservation of the State Capitol Building in Oklahoma.
+The bill mandates the Department of Public Safety to develop and maintain a security plan for the Capitol and its grounds, requiring updates every three years.
+It amends existing laws related to the State Capitol Preservation Commission by creating a Capitol Liaison position to oversee proposals for enhancements, modifications, and restorations, ensuring they are submitted for approval.
+The bill also modifies the definitions and duties of the Preservation Commission, updates membership requirements, and establishes new meeting and quorum protocols, while repealing the State Capitol Repair Expenditure Oversight Committee.

 Statutes affected: